Functional Overview

 Signal Generator Channel

 Each of the 6 control channels has an arbitrary waveform generator AWG and Modulation functionality.
-The digital, complex-valued signal from the signal generation is up-converted to microwave frequencies in the analog domain using the Signal Generator Signal Output Module.
+The digital, complex-valued signal from the Digital Signal Unit is up-converted to microwave frequencies in the analog domain using the Signal Generator Signal Output Module.

 Super-high-frequency Signal Outputs